betadots/hdm/DOCKER.md

-# Build the container

-There is a Dockerfile to build a container.
-This can be done with:

-    cd hdm
-    docker build -t hdm .

 # hdm_env for docker

 to have all the hdm external parts together we recommend to put this into a folder called `hdm_env`.